phicus/krill-user-guide/docs/krill2/monitoring/problems.md

 problem:true handled:false hard_state:true business_impact:>=2 type:all
 ```

 As it is seen in the Alarms view, at the top we have a selector that allows us to filer between Hosts and Services.
-And we also have a selector that allows us to change the result grouping rules by: Buisiness Impact, state y host.
+And we also have a selector that allows us to change the result grouping rules by: Buisiness Impact, condition y host.